ReviewMyContract.aiReview My Contract

 The clause above contains three of the most significant red flags that can appear in a confidentiality provision: an unlimited definition of confidential information, a perpetual duration, and a knowledge restriction that effectively bars the receiving party from applying their professional expertise elsewhere.
 Identifying these red flags before signing is essential.

 Red Flag 1 — "All information" definitions without a reasonableness standard: A definition that covers literally all information shared, with no requirement that it be sensitive or business-related, is overbroad and commercially unreasonable.
-General business conversations, weather discussions at a meeting, information the client mentions from a published news article — under an "all information" definition, all of this is technically confidential.
 Courts may refuse to enforce unreasonably broad confidentiality definitions or narrow them through judicial construction, but that requires litigation.

 Red Flag 2 — Perpetual confidentiality for all information: As discussed in Section 05, perpetual confidentiality is appropriate for genuine trade secrets but not for general business information.
 A perpetual obligation on all information creates a permanent compliance burden that is practically impossible to manage over the course of a career.

 Red Flag 3 — Knowledge and skill restrictions: The most dangerous clause in the example above is the last sentence: a prohibition on using any "knowledge, skill, or experience gained in performing services for Client" with any subsequent party.
 This is not a confidentiality clause — it is a de facto non-compete disguised in confidentiality language.
-Courts in many states (particularly California, Minnesota, and others with strong non-compete restrictions) would likely invalidate this provision as an unenforceable restraint of trade, but that determination requires litigation.
+Courts in many states (particularly California, Minnesota, and others with strong non-compete restrictions) would likely invalidate this provision as an unenforceable restraint of trade.

 Red Flag 4 — No standard exclusions: If the four standard exclusions (public domain, prior possession, third-party receipt, independent development) are absent, the clause is overbroad.
 Absence of these exclusions is often an oversight rather than intentional drafting, but it creates litigation risk if a dispute arises.